Ryan Broekhoff: South East Melbourne Phoenix (2021–2023)

-On 15 February 2021, the South East Melbourne Phoenix signed Broekhoff for the remainder of the 2020–21 NBL season.
-He averaged 7.5 points, 0.6 assists and 3.5 rebounds per game.
+On 15 February 2021, Broekhoff signed with the South East Melbourne Phoenix for the remainder of the 2020–21 NBL season.
+He averaged 7.5 points and 3.5 rebounds per game.

-On 28 June 2021, Broekhoff signed a two-year contract to stay with the Phoenix.
+On 28 June 2021, Broekhoff re-signed with the Phoenix on a two-year contract.
 He sustained a shoulder injury in March 2022 that ruled him out for four weeks.

 A hip complaint kept Broekhoff out for an extended period early in the 2022–23 NBL season, and in January 2023, he suffered a groin injury that ruled him out for the rest of the regular season.

+On 12 July 2023, Broekhoff announced his retirement from basketball.

-International career
+National team career

-Broekhoff was a member of Australia's entry in both the 2009 FIBA Under-19 World Championship in Auckland, New Zealand and the 2011 Summer Universiade in Shenzhen, China.
+Broekhoff was a member of Australia's entry in both the 2009 FIBA Under-19 World Championship in Auckland, New Zealand, and the 2011 Summer Universiade in Shenzhen, China.
 He continued his career with the national basketball program in 2012 as he was invited to the trials for the Australia's 2012 London Olympic team.
 Broekhoff was one of the last cuts on the squad, making the final 14 before being released.

 In 2013, Broekhoff competed in the 2013 Stanković Cup and World University Games, winning gold and silver, respectively.
 In August 2013, he was named in the Boomers' 2013 FIBA Oceania Championship squad to take on New Zealand in a two-game series.

 Broekhoff was named in the Australian squad for the 2014 FIBA Basketball World Cup.
 He impressed coach Andrej Lemanis during several warm-up games and subsequently earned a place in the starting lineup during the tournament.
 Broekhoff returned to the Boomers' starting line-up for the two-game FIBA Oceania Championship series against New Zealand in August 2015.

 Broekhoff was part of the Australian men's squad at the 2016 Rio Olympics.
 He opted out of the 2020 Tokyo Olympics due to mental health issues.